Synknite/github_users/README.md

-# Front End Interview Project

-Hello!
-If you're reading this, that means you've passed our initial phone screen.
-Congrats!
-We're excited to get to know you more and see if you'd be a good fit for Real.

-We would like you to implement the following project to help us assess your real-world programming knowledge.

 ## The Project

 We're going to create an application that uses the public Github API to render Github users and display information